kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## The `prefix` query

-The `prefix` query matches all the documents where the given field has a value that begins with the given string.
+The `prefix` query matches all documents where the specified field has a value that begins with the given string.
 In the following example, we want to match all the documents where the value of field status begins with `pub`:

 ```bash